gerickehoeksema/azure-cert-prep-work/AZ-204/Storage/Azure storage.md

 ### AzCopy

-Command-line utility for copying data to/from Azure Storage.
+AzCopy is a **command-line utility** for copying data to/from Azure Storage.
+It's not a library that you embed in applications, but a standalone executable.

+#### How AzCopy Works

+- **Standalone executable**: Downloaded and run from command line or PowerShell
+- **Cross-platform**: Available for Windows, Linux, and macOS
+- **High performance**: Optimized for large-scale data transfers
+- **Resumable transfers**: Can resume interrupted transfers

+#### Basic AzCopy Commands

 ```bash
 # Copy a local file to blob storage